 Humans have this desire to sensationalize everything and show up for every big event while being mysteriously absent for the minor events prior.
 It makes things like celebrity deaths intolerable on social media; your timeline becomes instantly spammed about people’s favorite movies from the now dead star, rest in peace messages, emoji meant to convey some deep shock, and sometimes ugly jokes meant to awkwardly make brevity of the situation.

 It’s always hard to watch a culture mourn someone they didn’t know, even when it’s a celeb.
 We didn’t know Robin Williams, but his death became ours and the gossip websites drank from it for days.
 We appropriated his family’s misery.
 Millions took to their favorite social media to talk about how harrowing it was.
 I watch my friend Kate be picked up by the community at large—same thing, smaller scale.
-She was transgendered, she was a former Rioter, and both communities are sharing her death with tears and well-meaning words and sentiments.
+She was transgender, she was a former Rioter, and both communities are sharing her death with tears and well-meaning words and sentiments.

 She was an amazing advocate for change, someone says.
 Someone else read her red posts once and they made her smile.
 She makes a few news round ups.

 I know I shouldn’t get mad at the strangers in mourning; after all, they mean well, and I desperately want her to be remembered.
-They say you die twice: the first is your actual death, the second the last time someone thinks of you–and if this is true, I want people to think of her forever.
+They say you die twice: the first is your actual death, the second the last time someone thinks of you.
+If this is true, I want people to think of her forever.
 They’re genuinely sad about her passing and everyone has a right to feel anything they want to feel then express it however they want.
 But it makes me uncomfortable.
 Still, I am not the gestapo and I am not the thought police.
 Who am I to control this?
 And why would I even want to?
 I have no answer.
 Maybe it’s because it makes it all so real.
 After a few seconds, I decide I’m going to stop looking at them, but not before someone else tells me they’re sorry for my loss.

 I hold back a laugh.
 It’s a dark laugh, not one of my usual contagious ones.